Lost Your Job? Consider these 15 short points.

 - If you can find another job – take it, now.
 The law is very clear that if you are healthy you can’t sit back and wait for a settlement.
 You need to “mitigate” your losses by taking another job, a job of lesser pay or even part time work.

 - Don’t flip out.
 Take all of the information above and if you are in the Golden Horseshoe area give us a call or fill out a contact form and we will set up a ten minute call.
 Our law firm offer free phone consultations to discuss termination packages and if we deem that you need to make an appointment to get better legal advice we will let you know.
 But please have everything in points 1 – 14 taking care of and have as much information as you can ready, so we can have a chat.

 Questions?
 Contact one of our Hamilton Employment Lawyers

-If you have been terminated, Lalande & Company Lawyers can help steer you in the right direction.
+If you have been terminated, Lalande Personal Injury Lawyers can help steer you in the right direction.
 Give us a call or contact us online and we will set up a phone call to briefly discuss your wrongful dismissal or termination issue.
 We will let you know during our discussion whether or not you need legal advice and determine your best course of action at that time.
 Please feel free to call us at 905-333-8888, fill in a contact form or chat with our live operator who will help set up a phone call with you.